Rob-Newman/blzr.bootstrap-select/README.md

 - `CssClass` (Optional) - Additional classes to be added to the element
 - `Label` (Optional) - A label to added to the element
 - `ValidationFor` (Optional) - A `Expression` to provide the validation information.
 Can only be used if component is within an `EditForm`
+- `ShowTick` (Optional.
+Default: Uses system wide Defaults) - Whether to show the checkmark on singles
+- `MaxSelections` (Optional) - For multi's only, if supplied, limit the number of options that can be selected

 See the code in the index page within samples for more examples